 How have I never shared my oven roasted vegetables with you?
 Sometimes I figure that every one has the “easier” recipes and I should skip them, but lately I’ve realized that’s not always the case.
 Therefore my new mission is to bring you some of my “go-to” recipes that are a little bit more basic like these easy roasted vegetables.
 I love to make them for an easy, healthy side dish that’s full of flavor.
 I also love making a big batch at the beginning of the week and having them for lunch.

-It’s always great to have some vegetables (like these Parmesan Roasted Butternut Squash) sitting in the fridge waiting for me because if they aren’t there I typically don’t eat them.
+It’s always great to have some vegetables (like Roasted Cauliflower and Parmesan Roasted Butternut Squash) sitting in the fridge waiting for me because if they aren’t there I typically don’t eat them.
 I’d rather have roasted vegetables then raw ones so it helps when I have them made up for the week!

 Does anyone else meal prep vegetables for the week ahead?

 Oven Roasted Vegetables

 I also love that there are so many variations for making roasted vegetables.
 It’s totally flexible depending on what I have on hand.
 This time around I used purple onion, sweet potatoes, yukon gold potatoes, zucchini, Brussels spouts and carrots.
 Tossed them with some seasonings and balsamic and roasted them.

 Such a simple and flavor packed recipe!

 My kids even love them!
 Miss K is always grabbing the zucchini, RyRy prefers to help herself to the carrots and well little man just eats whatever we put in front of him, but usually it sweet potatoes!
 Even the hubs likes them and that’s saying a lot.